Measurement of the Transfection Efficiency of Cultivated Cells

 Capturing clear images without fluorescence blurring

-Transfection is the process of introducing nucleic acids into animal cells.
-It is used to make cells introduce specific genes to express a protein of interest.
+Transfection is the process of introducing nucleic acids into animal cells in order to make cells introduce specific genes to express a protein of interest.
 Through this process, transfection efficiency can be analyzed, making it vital for current medical research.

 The success or failure of a gene transfer relies on the optimization of the transfer conditions.
 As such, various researchers have repeatedly carried out trial and error in search of the optimal process.

-There is a wide range of processes, but they can be classified into the following three main types: (1) chemical processes, (2) biological processes, and (3) physical processes.
-Each process has its own merits and demerits, so it is necessary to select the appropriate process to match the needs of the experiment and the cell type.
+There are a wide range of processes to accomplish this, but they can generally be classified into the following three types: (1) chemical processes, (2) biological processes, and (3) physical processes.
+Each process has its strengths and weaknesses, so it is necessary to select the appropriate process to match the needs of the experiment and cell type.

-After selecting the optimal process, prepare the soundness and survival rate of the cell system, the cell density, and other such components required to ensure the transfection is successful, and then start the experiment.
-Among these components, although it is extremely important to accurately measure the transfection efficiency, many people actually have a great deal of trouble doing so.
+After selecting the optimal process, preparation for the soundness and survival rate of the cell system, the cell density, and other components are required to ensure that the transfection is successful before starting the experiment.
+Although it is extremely important to accurately measure the transfection efficiency, many researchers can struggle in doing so.

-One general method for measuring the transfection efficiency is to use a fluorescence microscope.
-This can be done by counting the total number of observed cells and the number of cells that express fluorescence and scoring these values.
+One method for measuring the transfection efficiency is to use a fluorescence microscope.
+This can be done by counting the total number of observed cells and the number of cells that express fluorescence and then scoring these values.
 However, when using conventional fluorescence microscopes, this approach posed various problems and was often very difficult.

 Photobleaching due to fluorescence observation was a headache for many researchers.
 The health of the cells is extremely important, so a method that does not weaken the cells was required.